 School’s back!
 Only it’s not.
 Term 2 has started and school is happening at home.
 At any given time you are a chef, taxi driver, first aid first responder, fort builder, medical practitioner, child counsellor, and cheer leader to name just a few of the roles that fill day to day life with your kids.
 On top of this you are expected to be the perfect role model for how you would like your children to be once they get taller and join the adult world.
-For many parents adding the role of home school teacher to an already overloaded lock-down bubble is creating a stress overload.
+For many parents adding the role of home school teacher to an already overloaded lock-down bubble is creating a stress overload (home school stress).

 There are a few things that may help to alleviate this stress as you discover your way through this new role.
 The first, is that this is going to be short term.
 So, if you don’t manage to get through the work that has been set by the school, it is no problem.
 Those that do not get the work done won’t be disadvantaged in the long term.
 The work has been provided by the schools for the students that thrive with this kind of work.
 Your role is to maintain a calm, happy household during lock-down time.
 Battling with a child about schoolwork is not helping to achieve this.
 At the very least, feel reassured that yours won’t be the only child not doing their schoolwork during lock-down.
 Be the calm influence in your home, be okay with doing what it takes to maintain your calm, safe lock-down home.